-Thank you for your interest in becoming a member of Temple Cloud with Cameley Parish Council.
-We have a vacancy that may be filled by co-option.
-This means the Parish Council will consider your application and vote at the Parish Council meeting to co-opt you as a new member.
+Thank you for your interest in becoming a member of the Parish Council.
+When the Parish Council has a vacancy, this may be filled by co-option.
+This means the Parish Council will consider your application and vote at a Parish Council meeting to co-opt you as a new member.
 Please check the qualification requirements at the bottom of this form and then fill in these details to introduce yourself to the Parish Council.
-These details will be shared with the Parish Council Clerk and Councillors.
+These details will be sent to the Clerk and shared with the Parish Council and Councillors, but will not be shared with any other third parties.
 You will be invited to attend the Parish Council meeting to meet the current members and present your application with a short discussion.

 There are certain people who are disqualified from being elected to a parish council.
 You cannot be a candidate if:

 a.
 You are employed by the parish council or hold a paid office under the parish council (including joint boards or committees)